Why Chesapeake Energy Corporation (CHK) Should Be On Your Radar Moving Forward

 Shifting the focus to workforce efficiency, Chesapeake Energy Corporation [CHK] earns $4,368,085 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 7.99 and its Total Asset Turnover is 0.85.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.57 and its Current Ratio is 0.57.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

-This stock’s Beta value is currently 2.57, which indicates that it is 6.48% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 26.25.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 2.57, which indicates that it is 9.53% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 34.07.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Chesapeake Energy Corporation [CHK] a Reliable Buy?